30 Easy Breathing Exercises For Kids (You Can Start Right Now)

 Kids Breathing Games

-Breathing exercises for children can be turned into fun games by adding the use of props.
+Breathing exercises for children can be turned into fun games by adding props.

 20. Use Bubbles

-Kids loves blowing bubbles.
+Kids love blowing bubbles.
 Using bubbles will teach kids to blow gently with slow deep breaths to create as many bubbles as they can.

 21. Stuffed Animal Breathing